akhiilkasare/Object-Detection-with-YOLOv5-Using-PyTorch-/README.md

-# Object-Detection-with-YOLOv5-Using-PyTorch with Cutom Data
+# Object-Detection-with-YOLOv5-Using-PyTorch with Custom Data

 WORK IN PROGRESS